isaacvock/fastq2EZbakR/docs/output.md

 * fastqc output will be stored in the `results/fastqc/` directory

+MultiQC:

+* MultiQC output will be stored in the `results/multiqc/` directory.
+It represents a compilation of FastQC output, as well as STAR alignment stats if you used STAR.

 RSEM quantification

 * If RSEM is used to quantify isoform abundances, its output will be located in the `results/rsem/` directory.